 Wondering how to go green in an old home?
-Tackle your bathroom!
-Just like the kitchen, this is a sure-fire spot to see a large increase in resale value.
-On average, homeowners achieve 67.2% of costs recouped on a mid-range bathroom remodel.
-Swapping out inefficient toilets, showers, and faucets for low-flow systems will increase the value of your home, reduce water use by 30%-50%, and potentially save $50-$90 or more a year.
+Create an eco-friendly bathroom!
+Just like the kitchen, remodeling the bathroom can lead to a large increase in resale value.
+On average, homeowners achieve 64% of costs recouped on a mid-range bathroom remodel.
+Replace wasteful systems with energy-efficient options like low-flow toilets and low-flow faucets to increase the value of your home, reduce water use by 30%-50%, and potentially save $50-$90 or more a year.

 Get a Cool Roof

 Replacing your roof is the perfect opportunity to invest in “cooler” technology!
-Not only will getting a new roof give your exterior a facelift, but it’s also the perfect time to perform an energy-efficient home improvement!
-Best for warmer climates where annual cooling costs typically exceed heating costs, cool roofs can be created using metal building materials or light-colored asphalt shingles.
-They work by reflecting heat instead of absorbing it, thus reducing fluctuations in home temperatures.
-Homeowners can see on average 60.9% of the cost recouped on a metal roof and a 10-15% reduction on AC bills.
-You can also create a cool roof by applying a coating to your current roof to help make it cooler if yours isn’t ready to be replaced.
+Not only will getting a new roof give your exterior a facelift, but it’s also a great time to install an energy-efficient home improvement!
+Best for warmer climates where annual cooling costs typically exceed heating costs, cool roofs can be created using roofing materials like light-colored metal or asphalt shingles, which reflect heat instead of absorbing it.
+Not only does this reduce fluctuations in home temperatures, but cool roofs also lower outdoor air temperatures and slow the formation of air pollutants in the neighborhood.
+You can also create a cool roof by applying a coating to your current roof to help make it colder if yours isn’t ready to be replaced.

 Invest in Solar Panels

 If you initially missed the opportunity to build an energy-efficient home, or bought an older home, there’s still time!
-One major green renovation is to invest in active solar technology.
-The efficiency of solar will depend on where you live, if your home is shaded, and the shape of your roof.
-Because the initial costs to get started can add up to $20,000 and beyond, be sure to have a solar panel installation professional analyze all of these factors before you take the plunge.
+One major green renovation is to invest in home solar energy.
+The efficiency of solar power will depend on where you live, if your home is shaded, and the shape of your roof.
+Since the initial cost to buy and install solar panels comes to between $15,000 and $25,000, be sure to have a professional analyze all of these factors before you take the plunge.
 You should also check if there are special incentives in your area to promote the change to clean energy.
-If you do meet the requirements and want to go green in a big way, consider solar!
+If you do meet the requirements for solar power and want to go green in a big way, consider this clean energy alternative!